International Studies Program Contacts

 - understand, compare, and analyze local social, political, and economic issues and problems within a global context.

 - compose orally and in writing basic levels of communication in a second language.

 Associate in Arts Degree (AA)

-The Associate in Arts Degree may be obtained by completing the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The International Studies Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.